razorfish/technologyblog/content/post/2009-06-24-sxsw-to-go-creating-razorfishs-iphone-guide-to-austin-part-2.md

 ## Design and  Development

-Up against a tight deadline, our small team was working fast  and furious to create the [Razorfish mobile guide to Austin](http://sxsw.razorfish.com/) in time for the SXSW Interactive  conference.
-With our technologies determined and all eyes on the iPhone, we set  out to bring the guide to life. ([Check out part 1 of our story](http://technology.razorfish.com/2009/06/17/sxsw-to-go-creating-razorfish%e2%80%99s-iphone-guide-to-austin-part-1/) to find out more  about how we set requirements and chose technologies)
+Up against a tight deadline, our small team was working fast  and furious to create the [Publicis Sapient mobile guide to Austin](http://sxsw.razorfish.com/) in time for the SXSW Interactive  conference.
+With our technologies determined and all eyes on the iPhone, we set  out to bring the guide to life. ([Check out part 1 of our story](http://technology.publicissapient.com/2009/06/17/sxsw-to-go-creating-publicissapient%e2%80%99s-iphone-guide-to-austin-part-1/) to find out more  about how we set requirements and chose technologies)

 ### The meat and potatoes